-Meaning Setting Network drive List of all connected network drives.
-The TNC shows the respective status of the network connections in the columns: Network drive connected / not connected Auto: Network drive is to be connected automatically /manually Type of network connection. cifs and nfs are possible ■ Drive: Designation of the drive on the TNC ID: Internal ID that identifies if a mount point has been used for more than one connection ■ Server: Name of the server ■ Share name: Name of the directory on the server that the TNC is to access User name with which the user logs on to the network Password: Network drive password protected / not protected connection screen buttons.
+Setting Meaning Network drive List of all connected network drives.
+The TNC shows the respective status of the network connections in the columns: Mount: Network drive connected / not connected Auto: Network drive is to be connected automatically /manually Type : Type of network connection. cifs and nfs are possible Drive: Designation of the drive on the TNC ID : Internal ID that identifies if a mount point has been used for more than one connection Server: Name of the server Share name: Name of the directory on the server that the TNC is to access User: User name with which the user logs on to the network Password: Network drive password protected / not protected Ask for password?: Request/Do not request password during connection Options: Display additional connection options To manage the network drives, use the screen buttons.
+To add network drives, use the Add button: The TNC then starts the connection wizard, which guides you by dialog through the required definitions.